powerjungle/fbridge-asyncio/README.md

 If you're having problems with matterbridge not detecting messages, try restarting both it and the fbridge script.

-If you login to your facebook account from a browser, after you do, it's a good idea to restart both matterbridge and fbridge-asyncio since facebook might disconnect you.
+If you log in to your facebook account from a browser, after you do, it's a good idea to restart both matterbridge and fbridge-asyncio, since facebook might disconnect you.

 Example service file for fbridge that restarts every hour:
 ```